pirafrank/fpiracom/_drafts/automating-homebrew-tap-from-github-releases.md

 ## One YAML file per tool

-Configuration used for `poof` follows.
-Please note that Linux and macOS assets for x86_64 and arm64 are not a limitation of the tool, instead they cover the CPU architectures best supported by Homebrew on Linux and macOS.
+The configuration used for `poof` follows.
+Linux and macOS assets for x86_64 and arm64 are not a limitation of the tool; they cover the CPU architectures best supported by Homebrew on Linux and macOS.

 ```yaml
 github_repo: "pirafrank/poof"